pashpashpash/SamsungCMS/README.md

 4. Create timeline of edits to the config files (with time stamps) and store them (with ability to backup at any point).

 ## To do
+- [ ] Optimize globalview query to bring down load time from 7 seconds
+     -  globalView function in main.go
 - [ ] Add login functionality + server validation
 - [ ] Delpoy site to a hosted domain provided by Sergey.
 Alternatively, hook up a GCP server myself.
 - [ ] Write a translator in go that translates ultra app configs to config.ini sections
-     -  [ ] CURRENTLY BLOCKED: Once Michal gets back he will make a simplified version of the config (2 weeks?).
+     -  [ ] Blocked atm: Once Michal gets back he will make a simplified version of the config (2 weeks?).
+     -  [ ] While building translator, tweak db schema, initialization, addNewApp, queries.
+BIG refactor project...
 - [ ] Write logic that pushes go-generated config.ini's to production (dev cluster)
 -  Maybe figure out country mappings instead of just operators...
      -  [ ] Talk to Sergey about this.